 secondary authors in the order as they appear in the publication.
 The link does

-appear in the Cited Author column.
+Cited Author column.

 Depending on the publication type, the Show All link displays: Cited Author,

 Cited Book Author, Cited Corporate Author, Cited Editor, or Cited Inventor.